intimitrons4604/website/README.md

 * Install [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ### Running Locally
-To run the website locally to test changes, run `docker-compose -f ./dev/docker-compose.yml up` from this directory in the appropriate termnal for your platform.
+To run the website locally to test changes, run `docker-compose -f ./dev/docker-compose.yml up` from this directory in the appropriate terminal for your platform.
 Then, navigate to http://localhost:8080/ in a web browser.
 Request logs will be output to the terminal.
 Press `Ctrl + C` in the terminal to stop the web server when finished.

 Changes you make to files in the `www` directory will automatically be picked up by the server - there is no need to restart it.
 You do however need to save the file and refresh the page in order to see your changes.